ady-exe/BearHaven-Source/README.md

 ### 🎨 Assets (Art, Audio, etc.)

-All the game’s art, music, sounds, sprites, and story content are **All Rights Reserved**.
+Majority of the game’s art, music, sounds, sprites, and story content are **All Rights Reserved**.

 You may **not**:
 - Use the assets in your own project